MFIHRI/Marriage-License-Printout/readme.md

 then install it.

-Now that is in your path (cd /usr/local/bin/composer), you can access it globally
+    Now that is in your path (cd /usr/local/bin/composer), you can access it globally.
+Make it executable and invoke it without directly using the php interpreter:

-make it executable and invoke it without directly using the php interpreter:
+    Assign proper permissions:

     # cd /usr/local/bin/
     # chmod +x composer